gustaveroussy/advancedQC/README.md

 *How to build a jar*
 - Download [Maven](https://maven.apache.org/download.cgi)
 - Clone the project
-- From advancedQC's directory run "mvn install"
+- From advancedQC's directory, run "mvn install"